-The student who, in the instructor's judgment, consistently displays unsafe behaviour in the clinical setting will be:
+The student who, in the instructor's judgment, consistently displays unsafe behaviour in the practicum setting will be:

-- asked to leave the clinical area - asked to withdraw from the course
+- 1. Asked to leave the practicum area. - 2.
+Asked to withdraw from the course.

-The student will receive a skills list with details of the required clinical competencies at the beginning of the course.
+The student will receive a skills list with details of the required practicum competencies at the beginning of the course.
 The competencies will be evaluated throughout the course.

-Evaluation of "mastery" in the clinical setting will include:
+Evaluation of mastery in the practicum setting will include:

-- 1. The demonstration of required psychomotor skills - 2.
-Student participation in the evaluation of their own clinical performance - 3.
-Performance of objectives as assessed by the clinical instructor - 4.
-Students are expected to achieve 100% of all course learning outcomes. - 5.
-Evaluation will be completed by the clinical instructor following consultation with the student
+- 1. The demonstration of required psychomotor skills. - 2.
+Student participation in the evaluation of their own practicum performance.

+3. Performance of objectives as assessed by the practicum instructor and in conjunction with preceptor.

+Evaluation records will be completed by the practicum instructor following consultation with the student and with practicum staff.